 Five reasons why Medicare Supplement Insurance Plan G in Utah is so popular:

 - Highest level of coverage to new Medicare recipients

 - Great value in comparison to benefits covered by other Medigap insurance plans

 - No network restrictions – go to any doctor across the U.S. that accepts Medicare, and get covered for excess charges if doctor does not accept Medicare assignment

 - Fills all Original Medicare gaps with the exception of the Part B deductible

-- Guaranteed approval by insurance agency if you enroll during your Initial Enrollment Period (when you first become eligible for Medicare Part A and Part B) without having to declare health conditions
+- Guaranteed approval if you enroll during your Initial Enrollment Period (when you first become eligible for Medicare Part A and Part B) without having to declare health conditions